therealdreg/ptrace_misconfiguration_local_privilege_escalation/README.md

 dreg@fr33project:~$
 ```

-open other terminal with the same user and execute ./xpk (the name of the exploit executable is important, dont change!)
+open other terminal with the same user and execute ./ptrex
 ```
 dreg@fr33project:~$ tty
 /dev/pts/7